matm89/recipe-radar/Presentation/Presentation.md

 ## Collaboration

-Working as a team meant learning how to collaborate effectively with Git — and it wasn’t always smooth at the start.
+Working as a team meant learning how to collaborate effectively with Git, and it wasn’t always smooth at the start.

 We faced several challenges:
 - Conflicting changes
 - Diverging branch trees
 - Accidental merge commits

 But through these struggles, we learned:
 - How to keep branches small and focused
 - How to squash commits into meaningful units of work
 - How to recover from conflicts using rebase, reset, and cherry-pick
 - How to maintain a **clean and readable Git history**
 - How to structure our workflow with clear:
   - feature branches
   - pull requests
   - code reviews

-By the end, we were merging clean, well-documented branches with confidence, and our Git workflow became an actual strength of the project — not a source of chaos.
+By the end, we were merging clean, well-documented branches with confidence, and our Git workflow became an actual strength of the project, not a source of chaos.

 ---